KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

 .. figure:: /images/curve-editor_enabling.webp
    :alt: curve editor enabling

-To switch to the curve editor click on |switch-to-curve-editor view|:guilabel:`Switch to curve editor view`.
+To switch to the curve editor click on |switch-to-curve-editor-view|:guilabel:`Switch to curve editor view`.

 The curve editor can only be enabled on effects which have following parameters: X, Y, Width, Height, Opacity (Alpha, optional) and Rotation.
 For all other effects the curve editor is greyed out.